panjevic/bc-community-samples/ebc-sharepoint/Readme.md

 # Simple auditing of changes to SharePoint list items on Ethereum blockchain

-This sample is intended to showcase the usage of Ethereum blockchain as immutable log in auditing purposes to keep track of changes made on the document stored in SharePoint Library.
+This sample is intended to display the usage of Ethereum blockchain as immutable log in auditing purposes to keep track of changes made on the document stored in SharePoint Library.

-We will be tracking Id of the modified item, modified date, email and display name of the user making changes and storing it on the blockchain.
+We will be tracking ID of the modified document, file content (hashed), file metadata (hashed), whether the document has been created or changed and the timestamp(ticks) and storing it on the blockchain.

 ---

-## Prerequsits
+## Prerequisites
 1. Office365 developer account
 2. Azure account